sufyanpatel721/Delivery-App-Data-Analysis/README.md

-Analysis of Food Delivery Services 🛵
+# Food Delivery Service Analysis 🛵

-I conducted an internal review focusing on seven key performance indicators (KPIs) and performed a comprehensive analysis of competitors to formulate a precise growth optimization roadmap.

-Despite the successful growth of our (fictitious) company, the recent emergence of new delivery services in Graz has intensified competition.
-Responding to the strategy team's request, I carried out a competitor analysis to aid in developing an accurate roadmap for optimizing growth.
+## Overview
+This repository contains an in-depth analysis of a (fictitious) food delivery service facing increased competition in the city of Graz.
+The analysis focuses on seven key performance indicators (KPIs) to provide insights for growth optimization.
+By evaluating internal data and conducting a competitor analysis, a comprehensive roadmap has been crafted to guide strategic decisions.

-🗞️ Data
+## Data 🗞️
 The dataset comprises two documents:

-Internal dataset with columns: name, zip, kpi, Month 1, Month 2, and delivery service.
+1. **Internal Data Set:** Includes columns such as name, zip, KPIs, Month 1, Month 2, and delivery service.
-Competition dataset with columns: name, zip, orders, month, and delivery service.
-● NOTE: The competition data's Excel file contains two sheets (Month 1 and Month 2).
+2. **Competition Dataset:** Includes columns like name, zip, orders, month, and delivery service.
+Note that the Excel file for competition data has two sheets (Month 1 and Month 2).

-Glossary:

-🧗‍♂️ KPIs
+### Glossary 🧗‍♂️
+- **KPIs:**

-% Kill rate: Percentage of customers who did not reorder after their initial order.
+  - **% Kill Rate:** Percentage of customers not reordering after the initial purchase.
-Positive comment: Number of reviews with positive comments.
+  - **# Positive Comment:** Number of reviews with positive comments.
-Negative comment: Number of reviews with negative comments.
+  - **# Negative Comment:** Number of reviews with negative comments.
-Avg time to accept (s): Average time in seconds to accept an order.
+  - **Avg Time to Accept (s):** Average time (in seconds) to accept an order.
-Graz Relevant zip codes: 8010, 8020, 8036, 8041, 8042, 8043, 8045, 8051, 8052, 8053, 8054, 8055, 8063, 8077.
+  - **Graz Relevant Zip Codes:** 8010, 8020, 8036, 8041, 8042, 8043, 8045, 8051, 8052, 8053, 8054, 8055, 8063, 8077.
-Commissionable Orders: Orders generating commissions for deliverando.
+  - **# Commissionable Orders:** Orders generating commissions for the platform.
-Avg Basket Size €: Number of products a customer buys per transaction, calculated as total units sold divided by total transactions.
+  - **Avg Basket Size €:** Number of products a customer buys per transaction (calculated as total units sold divided by total transactions).

-🧭 Business Questions
+## Business Questions 🧭
+1. **Active Restaurants:**

-How many restaurants are active on deliverando or our competitors in the given months (>0 orders per month)?
+   - How many restaurants are active on deliverando or our competitors in the given months (>0 orders per month)?

-How much have the respective platforms grown?
+   - What is the growth rate of the respective platforms?

+2. **Exclusive Online Presence:**
-How many restaurants are exclusively online with our competitors and not available on deliverando?
+   - How many restaurants are exclusively online with our competitors and not available on deliverando?

+3. **Top Ordering Restaurants:**
-Which restaurants have placed the most orders with our competitors (top 10)?
+   - Which restaurants have placed the most orders with our competitors (top 10)?

-Are these restaurants also active on deliverando, and if so, How did the orders on the deliverando platform compare to the performance on the competitor platform?
+     - Are these restaurants also active on deliverando?
+     - How do the orders on deliverando compare to the performance on the competitor platform?

+4. **KPI Analysis:**
-What conclusions regarding other KPIs can you draw from the performance of the top restaurants on deliverando?
+   - What conclusions can be drawn regarding other KPIs from the performance of the top restaurants on deliverando?

-Based on your analysis:

-What recommendations would you make to the strategy team?
+## Recommendations
+Based on the analysis, the following recommendations are proposed for the strategy team to enhance growth and competitiveness:

+- Identify opportunities for platform expansion in areas with high demand.
+- Develop strategies to attract restaurants exclusive to competitors.
+- Implement measures to improve KPIs, especially focusing on customer retention (% Kill Rate).
+- Analyze and understand the factors contributing to the success of top-performing restaurants.
+- Collaborate with high-ordering restaurants to enhance their performance on deliverando.
+- Continuously monitor and adapt strategies based on market dynamics.

+Feel free to explore the detailed analysis and insights provided in the respective datasets.
+Your feedback and contributions are highly welcome! 🚀